pinterf/TIVTC/README.md

 # TIVTC v1.0.6 (20170421)

-This is a moderization effort on tritical's TIVTC (v1.0.5) plugin for Avisynth
+This is a modernization effort on tritical's TIVTC (v1.0.5) plugin for Avisynth

 **v1.0.6 (20170421) - pinterf**
 - project migrated to VS 2015